Josh Jung Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is ninth in the league with a collective 9.3 strikeouts per nine innings.
+- The pitching staff for the Astros has a collective 9.3 K/9, the ninth-best in MLB.

-- The Astros' 3.92 team ERA ranks 10th across all league pitching staffs.
+- The Astros have a 3.66 team ERA that ranks fifth among all league pitching staffs.

-- The Astros rank 11th in baseball in home runs allowed (15 total, 1.1 per game).
+- Astros pitchers combine to allow the 10th-fewest home runs in baseball (15 total, one per game).

-- The Astros will look to Brown (1-0) in his third start of the season.
+- Valdez gets the start for the Astros, his fourth of the season.
+He is 1-1 with a 1.89 ERA and 18 strikeouts in 19 2/3 innings pitched.

-- His most recent time out came on Sunday against the Minnesota Twins, when the right-hander tossed seven innings, surrendering no earned runs while giving up two hits.
+- The lefty's most recent appearance was on Monday against the Pittsburgh Pirates, when he tossed seven innings, surrendering two earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.